threefoldfoundation/info_sdk/TOADD/peer2peer_storage_compute/setup_guides/prerequisites/prerequisites.md

 All of them are pretty straight forward and you should having your capacity reserved in no time.

 ## 3Bot Connect App
-For identification and fund handling you will have install the 3Bot Connect App.
+For identification and fund handling you will have to install the 3Bot Connect App.

 [Installing the 3Bot Connect App](3bot_connect_app.md)